trustpilot/ilenia/README.md

 ```

-3. Use the `<LinkString>` component to render strings with links in them.
+3. Use the `<LinkText>` component to render strings with links in them.

 Using following translations object: